sharcashmo/hardboiled/README.md

 ## License information

-This software is released under MIT license.
+This software developed by sharcashmo and released under MIT license.
 See :
 <https://raw.githubusercontent.com/sharcashmo/hardboiled/master/LICENSE>

 Hardboiled is a roleplaying game written by Pedro Gil and Jaime Conill Querol, and released